xueyan-site/sdin/README.md

 $ xueyan-typescript start
-i ｢wds｣: Project is running at http://localhost:8080/ i ｢wds｣: webpack output is served from undefined i ｢wds｣: Content not from webpack is served from D:\workspace\demo\public i ｢wds｣: 404s will fallback to /index.html i ｢wdm｣: wait until bundle finished: / i ｢wdm｣: Compiled successfully.
+i ｢wds｣: Project is running at http://localhost:8080/ i ｢wds｣: webpack output is served from undefined i ｢wds｣: Content not from webpack is served from /.../demo/public i ｢wds｣: 404s will fallback to /index.html i ｢wdm｣: wait until bundle finished: / i ｢wdm｣: Compiled successfully.
+_
 ```

 ## build project